top of page

 “I can do that.”
 He straightened.
 “Just try not to break so many chairs this time, will ya?”

-Lucas wasn’t drunk and he was definitely a threat.
+Lucas wasn’t drunk, and he was definitely a threat.

 He stumbled into Ignacio and bumped his arm.
 As expected, the big guy was not happy that his brand-new beer was dumped down the front of him.

-Ignacio hopped up so quickly that his chair teetered and fell to the floor.
-Hey, at least it wasn't broken.
+The piece of shit hopped up so quickly that his chair teetered and fell to the floor.
+Hey, at least it wasn’t broken.
 Not yet, anyway.

 “What the fuck!”
 He swayed slightly as he shouted in Spanish.
 “You stupid pendejo.”